This course will prepare you to teach National Curriculum mathematics at KS3 and KS4 (11-16).

 Most of our graduates become teachers, but the skills you learn will open other career paths too.

-An honours degree in mathematics at 2:2 or above.
+2:2 or equivalent in Mathematics.
 We also accept combined honours degrees where Mathematics makes up at least 50% of the award.

 You may be eligible for one of our pre-sessional English language courses.
 These courses will provide you with the level of English needed to meet the conditions of your offer.

 The length of course you need to take depends on your current English language test scores and how much you need to improve to reach our English language requirements.